-Altitude: 610 m asl
+Altitude: 610 m a.s.l.

-Baking ovens and two detached granaries, that were used to keep the tithe safe in the 14th century, are only some of the buildings that are of particular interest in the village.
-Originally there were nine granaries in Kematen.
-Worth to be visited is also the parish church dedicated to St. Victor, boasting a particularly interesting element: the recently restored bulbous spire is the only steeple of Tyrol that has got three onion-domes.
-A further interesting fact is, that no other building is older than about 300 years, except the ancient parish estate, which today is in private hands.
+Two detached granaries, that were used to keep the tithe safe in the 14th century, can still be seen today - originally, there were nine granaries in Kematen.
+Worth to be visited is also the St. Viktor Parish Church, boasting a particularly interesting element: Its bulbous spire is the only steeple of Tyrol that has got three onion-domes.
+A further interesting fact is, that no other building is older than about 300 years, except the ancient parish estate.
 In 1703, in the War of Spanish Succession, the Bavarians that were expelled from Innsbruck, raped and burnt the village to the ground.

 In summer, Kematen in Tirol offers a tennis court, a football and sports field, a beach volley field as well as playgrounds for kids.
 A pleasant hike follows the famous Way of St. James, passing the hamlet Afling and the so-called "Himmelreich" (Heavenly Kingdom).
 Moreover it is a popular starting point for hiking tours in the enchanting Sellrain Valley.
 In winter, however, Kematen in Tirol is surrounded by the Rangger Köpfl, Kühtai and Axamer Lizum Skiing Areas.